Unlocking the Health Benefits of Cinnamon

 • Maintain HDL (“good”) cholesterol.

-• Improve circulation and reduce blood pressure.
+• Improve blood circulation and reduce high blood pressure.

-1. Fights Bacteria and Fungal Infections
+5. Antimicrobial Shields: How Cinnamon Fights Bacterial and Fungal Infections

 Preliminary studies suggest cinnamon might:

-• Enhance cognitive function.
+• Enhance cognitive function and memory retention.

 • Protect against neurodegenerative diseases like Alzheimer’s and Parkinson’s by inhibiting tau protein buildup in the brain.
+According to recent research on neurological wellness from the National Institutes of Health (NIH), dietary antioxidants play a vital role in preventing age-related brain decline.

-How to Use Cinnamon Safely
+How to Safe-Proof Your Daily Cinnamon Intake

-Avoid High Doses
+Avoid High Doses of Cassia

 Excess Cassia cinnamon can cause liver toxicity due to high coumarin levels.
 Pregnant women and people on blood-thinning medications should consult a healthcare provider before use.